Virtual Reality User Interface Design: Best Practices and Implementation: Methodology

 Before beginning the experiment, all participants were given a brief demonstration on how to put on the headset and use the controllers and hand positioning to interact with the interfaces.
 This ensured that all participants were familiar with the interaction mechanics before evaluating the designs.
 Participants were not informed which of the two designs was intended to represent good or bad design.
 This was done to ensure unbiased feedback based solely on their experience.
 At the beginning of each interaction, participants were instructed to freely explore the design and form an opinion about what they liked and disliked.

 The survey consisted of 12 Likert-scale questions rated from 1 to 5 (worst to best) assessing aspects such as usability, comfort, clarity, ease of interaction, and overall experience.
 In addition, participants were provided with an open-ended field where they could freely write any observations, thoughts, or preferences regarding each design.
 After completing both interactions and surveys, participants were asked to choose which design they preferred overall.
+The full list of survey questions is provided in Table~\ref{tab:surveyquestions}.